- Super Lawyers, Rising Star, Intellectual Property Litigation (2014 – 2019)

-Robert Counihan focuses his practice on patent litigation and commercial disputes, as well as transactional matters related to intellectual property rights and IP portfolio analysis.
-He has worked for multinational companies in the healthcare and life sciences industries including UCB, Loxo (an Eli Lilly company), Pfizer and Abiomed, as well as providing confidential counseling to numerous emerging and startup life sciences companies, such as AnaptysBio, Passage Bio, Prelude Therapeutics and Sutro Biopharma.
+Robert's practice focuses on patent, trade secret and commercial disputes, as well as transactional matters related to intellectual property rights and IP portfolio analysis.
+He has worked for multinational companies in the tech, healthcare and life sciences industries, including UCB, Loxo Oncology (an Eli Lilly company), Pfizer, Novo Nordisk, Google and Abiomed, as well as providing confidential counseling to numerous emerging and startup life sciences companies, such as AnaptysBio, Passage Bio, Prelude Therapeutics and Sutro Biopharma.

-Robert routinely advises clients on litigation threats surrounding product launches, generic or biosimilar challenges, and failed collaborations, as well as navigating contractual breaches and trade secret issues related to the life sciences industries.
-He acts as counsel in litigations involving small molecule and biologic products in numerous district courts throughout the United States and before the Patent Trial and Appeal Board (PTAB).
-He counsels technology and medical device companies in “bet the company” litigations involving patent portfolios asserted by commercial rivals.
+Robert routinely counsels clients on litigation threats surrounding product launches, generic or biosimilar challenges, failed collaborations, contractual breaches and trade secret misappropriation.
+He acts, and has acted, as counsel in litigations involving small molecules, biologics, medical devices and software in numerous district courts throughout the United States and before the Patent Trial and Appeal Board.
+He also counsels technology and medical device companies in “bet the company” litigations involving patent portfolios asserted by commercial rivals.

-Robert is dedicated to pro bono service.
+Robert is also dedicated to pro bono service.
 He has negotiated IP licenses and research grants on behalf of an international research foundation, and represented children seeking special education services.